irahorecka/ucheck/README.md

 ## Requirements and setup

 This library uses [Selenium](https://selenium-python.readthedocs.io/) to complete the UCheck form.
 If you are new to Selenium, it takes ~5 minutes to download and set up your browser driver.
 View [how to download and configure a browser driver](https://www.selenium.dev/documentation/getting_started/installing_browser_drivers/).
-If you are on a Mac, [this Stackoverflow article](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de) may help to allow your OS to use Selenium without running into OS-related security issues.
+If you are on a Mac, [this Stackoverflow article](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de) may help you in allowing your OS to use Selenium without running into OS-related security issues.

 ## ucheck is simple to use